mbloch/mapshaper/docs/guides/styles-and-symbols.md

 The examples below are written for the web app's Console.
 Load your data first, then run the commands.
 The same command sequences also work on the CLI when you add `mapshaper input-file` before them and `-o output.svg` after them.

-> **Illustration placeholder:** Add a composite image showing a map with muted base layers, proportional point symbols, a classified choropleth layer and labels.

 ## The `-style` command

 `-style` writes common SVG presentation attributes to each feature.
 Line layers can be styled with `stroke=`, `stroke-width=`, `stroke-opacity=`, `stroke-dasharray=` and `opacity=`.
 Polygon layers add `fill=` and `fill-opacity=` options.